 External service providers

 Some Parish functions, like online payment processing services, are provided by external service providers.
 All external service providers that work with the Parish must comply with this Privacy Statement and meet the applicable security and privacy policies of the Parish and Archdiocese of Halifax-Yarmouth.
+Social media publishers used by the Parish include Facebook and YouTube.
+Personal account logins used to interact with the Parish through these channels are subject to the privacy policies of the respective publisher.

 Communicating with the Parish